fanglingsu/vimb/man.md

 : Read ex commands from *file*.

 \:q[uit]
-: Close the browser.
+: Close the current tab.
+If this is the last tab, the browser window is closed.
   This will be refused if there are running downloads.

 \:q[uit]!
+: Close the current tab independent from a running download.

+\:quita[ll]
+: Close all tabs and quit the browser.
+This will be refused if there are running downloads in any tab.

+\:quita[ll]!
-: Close the browser independent from an running download.
+: Close all tabs and quit the browser independent from running downloads.

 \:reg[ister]
 : Display the contents of all registers.